-I haven’t posted for a while as we’ve enjoyed a whole week’s holiday in the Lake District at half term and the rest of February has simply runaway from me.
+I haven’t posted for a while as we’ve enjoyed a whole week’s holiday in the Lake District at half term and the rest of February has simply run away from me.
 But our holiday has spawned some fantastic outdoor activities and memories for me to share here now.

 The weather was the best we’d had all winter with brilliant blue skies, cold and frosty nights but sunny days.
 Perfect.

 We stayed about 10 miles outside Keswick in a holiday village called Whitbarrow which is remote and quiet but wonderfully so.
-The village is surrounded only by fields and views of Blencathra, one of the high peaks of the Northern Lakes and at half term it was still sparkling with snow at the top.
-We packed all our waterproof outdoor clothes, as well as plenty of thermal socks, boots, wellies and hats as we were determined to get to the top of another fell this year.
+The village is surrounded only by fields and views of Blencathra, one of the high peaks of the Northern Lakes, and at half term, it was still sparkling with snow at the top.
+We packed all our waterproof outdoor clothes, as well as plenty of thermal socks, boots, wellies, and hats as we were determined to get to the top of another, fell this year.

 Our first attempt was an intention to climb a relatively easy fell called Castle Crag at the southern end of Derwentwater in Borrowdale.
 However, our little trek didn’t go quite as planned on the day.

 Castle Crag is mentioned in Wainwright’s books as maybe too low to qualify as a fell but worth the walk for the beautiful views.
 We had Alfred Wainwright’s book with us, but even so we managed to get lost following his instructions.
-Taking a wrong right turn we managed to head up an extremely steep fell (called Nitting Haws, we discovered afterwards).
+Taking a wrong right turn we managed to head up an extremely steep fell (called Nitting Haws, we discovered afterward).

 Our suspicions were aroused when we realised there weren’t any other walkers going our way!
 And as Castle Crag is a well-worn route for families we decided we’d missed our turning.
 By this time it was lunchtime anyway so we sat on some flat rocks next to a lovely waterfall before heading a bit further up the fell to catch the view of the lake from the corner.
 The climb was pretty steep in places and we had to scramble sideways over loose shale and retreat our steps carefully to descend again.

 It was worth getting lost on the fells though as the views were stunning.
-Not so sure I’d recommend it with a child though we were well prepared with maps, charged mobile phones, proper walking weather-proof clothes and food.
+Not so sure I’d recommend it with a child though we were well prepared with maps, charged mobile phones, proper walking weather-proof clothes, and food.
 There had already been reports of walkers being airlifted off some of the higher fells so when we returned to Keswick I bought a book on walking in the Low Fells for later in our week.
-More on that later….
+More on that later…

 As we were in Keswick for the day, we decided to head towards Castlerigg stone circle, a very short drive out of town.
 It’s one of those smaller Neolithic wonders which, because of the amazing scenery surrounding it, makes you feel connected to the past and the landscape you’re standing on, in a magical way.

 It was also freezing cold, but beautiful and sunny and we all fancied some fresh winter air and some mountain views, without having to trek too far.
 It’s a magical place anyway – full of mystery and history and one of the most picturesque locations for any stone circle in the country.
-The panoramic view of the fells in the distant is uninterrupted all around.
+The panoramic view of the fells in the distance is uninterrupted all around.

 We encountered our first mystery as we drew up in the car to park in the little lay-by at the foot of the field.
-There in front of us was an ice cream van (it was mid February and about minus three degrees).
+There in front of us was an ice cream van (it was mid-February and about minus three degrees).
 Odd, we thought, but the ideal location for anything odd.

 When we got to the standing stones, we had the place to ourselves.
 The stones are quite large and have been standing there since the Neolithic period apparently, that’s over 5000 years ago.
 There are 38 stones in Castlerigg stone circle and inside the ring is a rectangle of another 10 standing stones.
 No idea what they were used for all those years ago.